Google Ads Starter Pack for Print-On-Demand

 - Use the right ad extensions for mobile

 - Follow best practices for writing effective mobile ads

 - Make sure your mobile landing page match your ads (follows accordingly to tactic one)

 Budget & Performance

-Last but not least, always remember to track your ad statistics everyday to make promptly adjustments for your budget.
-After all, the ultimate goal is to run an ad campaign that cost you the least.
-I would recommend that you can run your Google ads and track it within 3-days of ad live.
-Then, you will see if your ad is running well by measuring these following stats:
+Last but not least, always remember to track your ad statistics everyday to make prompt adjustments to your budget.
+After all, the ultimate goal is to run an ad campaign that costs you the least.
+I would recommend that you can run your Google ads and track them within 3-days of ad live.
+Then, you will see if your ad is running well by measuring the following stats:

 - Clickthrough rate (CTR): About 2%

 - Conversion rate (CVR): About 5%, which is in top 25% of those who are doing good

 - Cost per click (CPC): in range from $1.00 to $2.00 - the overall average of CPC